-Pratik: No. I'm actually from India, and I'd already studied abroad.
-Then I went back to India and joined a theater group and was touring with them, but I wanted to train more in theater.
-Rada was the one that was known to me most.
+Pratik: No, actually I'm from India and I'd already studied abroad.
+Then I went back to India and joined a theatre group and was touring with them, but I wanted to train more in theatre and Rada was the one that was known to me most.
 It was the biggest name.

 What do you remember about your first couple of months?

 I realized I was one of the oldest people in the year.
-I was 24 when I started, and most of them were 18 from small towns in England.
-These kids were very talented, but they were very conservative as well, in their outlook about life and their thought process.
-They would make fun of alternative theater: wank this, wank that.
-Wank was their favorite word.
-It was like high school again, and I was too old for it.
+I was 24 when I started and most of them were 18 from small towns in England.
+These kids were very talented but they were very conservative as well, in their outlook about life and their thought process.
+They would make fun of alternative theatre: wank this, wank that, wank was their favorite word.
+It was like high school again and I was too old for it.

 They must have really felt like children to you.

-Yeah they did.
-And a lot of them had relationships from back where they were from.
-I was like come on, you are all going to break up and have sex with one another and take lots of drugs.
-And they were all really flabbergasted: "How can you even say this?
-I love my boyfriend."
-At the end of three years, I was the one left behind.
+Yeah they did, and a lot of them had relationships from back where they were from.
+I was like come on, you are all going to break up with each other and have sex with each other and take lots of drugs.
+And they were all really flabbergasted: "How can you even say this, I love my boyfriend?"
+At the end of three years I was the one left behind.
 I didn't sleep with anyone in my year.
 I was a martyr, but I was fine with standing alone on the burning ship.

 I'm sorry to hear that.
 What did you enjoy most about the lessons?

 I loved being an animal.
 I was a dragon for an hour.
-I loved anything physical, because for me, theater is very physical, and even now, when I do TV and film stuff, I always approach a character through the body rather than through the mind.
+I loved anything physical actually, because for me, theatre is very physical and even now when I do TV and film stuff I always approach a character through the body rather than through the mind.

 Did you find you were more willing or enthusiastic than some of the British students?

-So, I come from this Indian school of thought, where, in theater, you basically get there and become naked.
-It's a theory very influenced from the Polish and Germans, where your body is your thing, and you have to strip yourself down and all that.
-In Kolkata, I started a theater group, and we were quite experimental.
-We did devised plays.
-It was quite controversial.
+So, I come from this Indian school of thought where in theatre, you basically get there and become naked.
+It's theory very influenced from the Polish and Germans, where your body is your thing and you have to strip yourself down and all that.
+In Kolkata I started a theatre group and we were quite experimental.
+We did devised plays, it was quite controversial.
 So I came from that and thought we were going to step it up a notch at Rada.
 But we didn't.
-I mean, we did in some ways, in terms of acting, but not in terms of being controversial at all.
+I mean we did in some ways, in terms of acting, but not in terms of being controversial at all.